aphyr/partitions-post/README.markdown

 To prevent filesystem corruption, DRBD requires that administrators ensure the original primary node is still the primary node before resuming replication.
-For pairs where both nodes were primary, the ops team had to examine log files and/or bring the node online in isolation to determine its state.
+For pairs where both nodes were primary, the ops team had to examine log files or bring the node online in isolation to determine its state.
 Recovering those downed fileserver pairs took five hours, during which Github service was significantly degraded.